Mehdi0xC/muxm/README.md

 tmux session manager utility

 ### Installation
-Install fzf on your system.
+Install `fzf` on your system.

 ### Usage
-Just source the function or put it inside your zshrc.
+Just source the function or put it inside your `~/.zshrc`.

 ### Support
-Currently only zsh is supported.
+Currently only `zsh` is supported.